These are classes typically, but not always, offered. Class offerings depend upon student interest and faculty knowledge.

 Advanced ~ Advanced skills and some improvisation experience outside of the classroom.
 For Folk Arts Camp veterans who want to go beyond technique and have an understanding of chord theory and multiple scale proficiency.
 Reading music is helpful, but not required if you have improvisation experience.

 Klezmer is a mix of centuries-old traditional Jewish tunes, influenced by Eastern European folk music, early jazz, and French Café music.
 It's meant for dancing and celebrating joyous occasions.
-For students at an Intermediate or Advanced skill level.
+Intermediate or Advanced skill level.

-Explore sounds, rhythms and grooves from various traditions, and using all kinds of instruments - including your own body and voice!
+Explore sounds, rhythms and grooves from various traditions, and use all kinds of instruments - including your own body and voice!
 Bring drums, claves, or shakers if you have them.
-Offered at all skill levels.
+All skill levels.

 Learn as many folk songs as you can in one week!
-Find the harmonies to the melodies, and enjoy singing traditional songs with friends, and making a beautiful sound.
+Find the harmonies to the melodies, and enjoy singing traditional songs with friends, and making beautiful sounds.

 These classes show students how to play specific instruments.

 Basic technique, various genres.
-Offered in both Intermediate, and Advanced skill levels.
+Intermediate, and Advanced skill levels.

 Three-finger (Scruggs) style playing technique.
 Basic rolls, chords, rhythm, and repertoire.
-Offered in both Beginning, and Experienced skill levels.
+Beginning, and Experienced skill levels.

 Learn to frail/clawhammer the 5-string banjo.
 We will cover the chords, scales, tunings, and right-hand essentials needed to get that old time sound!
-Offered in both Beginning, and Experienced skill levels.
+Beginning, and Experienced skill levels.

-Learn chord theory, basic chord patterns, scales, and the role of the bass in a band.
-Offered at all skill levels.
+Learn chord theory, basic chords, scales, and the role of the bass in a band.
+All skill levels.

 This is a beginning class, for students with no fiddling experience.
 Beginning viola and cello players are welcome.
-We begin with how to hold the instrument and the bow, and take off from there.
+Learn how to hold the instrument and the bow, and take off from there.